 - Should teachers get a bonus when their students score well on standardized tests?

-- Should children of illegal immigrants be allowed to attend public schools?
+- Should children of undocumented immigrants be allowed to attend public schools?

 - Should students get paid for getting a certain GPA?